nutsalhan87/lockerroom/README.md

 But the crate provides traits, by which implementing to your collection, you can make it compatible with `LockerRoom` and `LockerRoomAsync`.

 ## Collection
-Crucial part of the crate that helps your collection to be compatible with `LockerRoom`.
+Crucial part of the crate that helps your collection to be compatible with `LockerRoom` and `LockerRoomAsync`.

 Just implement it into your collection and everything will work!

-In fact, there is two different `Collection`s: `sync::Collection` and `async::Collection`.
-First one is for the `LockerRoom` and the second one is for the `LockerRoomAsync`.
-So you need to implement both of them for your collection to use it with both LockerRooms.\
-That's bad design.
-But I'll fix it in next versions of the crate.

 ### Example
 Let's implement the trait for the struct from `Index`'s [example](https://doc.rust-lang.org/std/ops/trait.Index.html#examples):